Real $C$-, $G$-structures and sign-coherence of cluster algebras: Introduction

-We introduce another combinatorial structures called an {\em exchange graph}, which reflects the periodicity in each pattern.
-This was originally introduced by \cite{FZ02} based on the seed.
-Here, we introduce it based on $C$-matrices, $G$-matrices, and $G$-cones.
-(See Definition~\ref{def: exchange graph}.)
-By Theorem~\ref{thm: ordinary synchronicity}, it is known that all exchange graphs are the same if we focus on the integer skew-symmetrizable matrices.
-However, even if we assume Conjecture~\ref{conj: standard and discreteness conjecture}, they may be different in general.
-(See Example~\ref{ex: bad phenomenon for periodicity}.)
+Next, we consider \Cref{prob: periodicity}.
 When we discuss the periodicity, the following matrices are technical and useful.

 where $D$ is a fixed skew-symmetrizer of the initial exchange matrix $B$.
 We call $\tilde{C}_{t}$ and $\tilde{G}_{t}$ a {\em modified $C$-matrix} and a {\em modified $G$-matrix}, respectively.
-The most important motivation to introduce these matrices is that we may obtain the following theorem without any conjecture. \begin{theorem}[Theorem~\ref{thm: equivalency of the periodicity among modified c-, g-vectors}] Let $B \in \mathrm{M}_{n}(\mathbb{R})$ satisfy the sign-coherent property.
-Then, we have the following equivalence.
+The most important motivation to introduce these matrices is that if $B$ satisfies the sign-coherent property, we obtain the following equivalence without any conjectural assumptions, see also \Cref{lem: equivalency of the periodicity among modified c- g-vectors}: